MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/information-barriers-onedrive.md

 ## Use PowerShell to view the segments associated with a OneDrive

 A global or SharePoint admin can view and change the segments associated with a user's OneDrive.
+Your organization can have up to 5,000 segments and users can be assigned to multiple segments.

 1. Connect to the [Security & Compliance Center PowerShell](/powershell/exchange/office-365-scc/connect-to-scc-powershell/connect-to-scc-powershell) as a global admin.